-The work of adapting Spot for Herschel's needs has been largely the development work of one person, Andrew Bonfield, at ESTEC.
+The work of adapting Spot for Herschel's needs was largely the development work of one person, Andrew Bonfield, at ESTEC.
 Andrew's contribution to HSpot was vital over the years of initial development of HSpot.

-From June 2007 to May 2008 the work of maintaining HSpot was taken over by Kevin Phipps, who then handed over to the current custodians, Rafael Andres (Harry Potter) and Antonio Villacorta.
-More recently (Spring 2009), Rafa and Antonio have been joined by Fran Vallejo, who is also contributing to HSpot maintanence.
-Daniel Galan supports and maintains the underlying HCSS structure, while Paolo Pesciullesi supports the Versant databases.
+From June 2007 to May 2008 the work of maintaining HSpot was taken over by Kevin Phipps, who then handed over to the current custodian, Rafael Andres (Harry Potter), who was for the early years of the mission assisted by Antonio Villacorta; it was their job to implement the rapid changes that were required as planning observations with HSpot passed from being a theoretical exercise on the ground to an observational reality in space.
+In Spring 2009 Rafa and Antonio were joined by Fran Vallejo, who also contributed to HSpot maintanence for much of the first three years of the mission.
+Daniel Galan supports and maintains the underlying HCSS structure, while Paolo Pesciullesi supports the Versant databases used in proposal handling and observation scheduling.